Leo-Simpson/c-lasso/benchmark/README.md

 This formulation is similar to [R1] but adapted for classification tasks using the Square Hinge loss with (constrained) sparse &beta; vector estimation.

+###  Synthetic data generation and test problem set-ups

+We use the `random_data` function in c-lasso to generate $X$ and $y$.
+We use the standard `zeroSum` constraint.
+We vary the number of samples n and dimensionionality d of the problems.
+The regularization parameter is set to $\lambda$ values...

 ## Results

 #### R1